pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

    rotation.
 If the controller is oriented so that the hover guide is nearly parallel to the plane normal arrow, grip dragging will translate the plane along the normal based on the controller position.
-Otherwise, grip dragging will rotate the sphere and plane based on the controller orientation.
+Otherwise, grip dragging will rotate the plane based on the controller orientation.
 Snapping occurs as above unless :ref:`modified-dragging <ug-modified-mode>`.

 .. _ug-csg-tool: